carrliitos/NLPInformationExtraction/README.md

 # NLP Information Extraction (In Progress)
 > Benzon Carlitos Salazar

-This is a summer project focusing on Information Extraction
+This is my undergraduate project focusing on automated Information Extraction

 The goal of this project is to be able to automate data/information extraction to create a larger database of CSVs for the medical domain (for proprietary research in University of Wisconsin - WHITEWATER)